LD8/LD8.github.io/_posts/2020-02-10-DN-Retail-Website-Russian-5.md

 ---
 ### ForeignKey.on_delete
 `ForeignKey` takes in `on_delete` argument to deal with the situation where the `ForeignKey` object is being deleted.
 The value of `on_delete` argument represents this behaviour.
 There are 3 options (In the examples below, `Item` model has `Category` as a `ForeignKey`):

 * `on_delete=models.CASCADE` : deleting a foreign object, i.e. a `category`, will automatically delete all of the `item`s under that category
 * `on_delete=models.PROTECT`: deleteing a foreign object, i.e. a `category`, will automatically prompt 'Can Not Delete' if there's `item`s under that category, And the `item`s will be listed
 * `on_delete=models.SET_NULL`: deleteing a foreign object, i.e. a `category`, will set this foreign key to `Null` in all of the `item`s originally under that category.

+---
+### Google Font
+1. Go to Google Fonts: https://fonts.google.com/
+2. add the fonts for your website
+3. interact with the pop up at bottom right corner
+4. copy url
+5. go to your css file
+6. paste: @import url(...)
+7. apply the font into css element as usual (font-family: 'Forum', cursive;). you can also copy this on the popup

+---